Heroic Old-School Roleplaying

 • Some terrain affects overland speed while traveling through it:

-• Maintain roads: Increase speed by 50%.
+• Maintained roads: Increase speed by 50%.

 • Hilly, wooded, or desert terrain: Decrease speed by 33%.